Dan Sawatzky Dan Sawatzky

 I began by doing drawings for family and friends.
 Like a pebble thrown into a small pond, the rings quickly spread, and it wasn’t long until others were interested.
 In my early twenties, I was a full-time artist with my work being sold in galleries and frame shops across British Columbia.
 Private and corporate collectors kept me very busy, producing originals and limited-edition prints.

 My fine art career dovetailed with commercial art from the beginning, and in 1984, I accepted my first historical mural commission in Chemainus, British Columbia.
 One mural led to another, and before long, I was travelling across Canada and the United States, painting giant walls featuring local history.
-One hundred and twenty-five murals later I was tired of the endless travel and high scaffold work.
+One hundred and twenty-five murals later, I became weary of the endless travel and high scaffold work.
 And I discovered the wonderful world of theme parks.
 In the early 1990s, Janis and I formed Imagination Corporation to allow us to take on monumental themed projects.
 We started small in British Columbia, but it wasn’t long until our fame grew as big as the imaginative projects.
-Our work is now around the world with work in Canada, the USA, Dubai and the Caribbean.
-These days, our son, Peter, has taken over the helm of the creative team with me playing a supportive role, still having as much fun as ever.
+Our work is now around the world with large-scale work in Canada, the USA, Dubai and the Caribbean.
+These days, our son, Peter, has taken over the helm of the creative team, with me playing a supportive role, but still having as much fun as ever.

 The drawing never stopped as every imaginative project needed concept art to present to our clients, but because we were so busy, there was no time to produce fine art for private collectors or galleries.